MazarMoe/About-Me/README.md

 ## 💼 About Me
 I'm a Data Analyst passionate about both **analytics** and **engineering**.
-I love working with data to uncover insights that matter—transforming it into visuals and narratives that tell a story.
+I love working with data to find insights that matter, and transforming it into visuals and narratives that tell a story.

 I'm equally fascinated by the **engineering systems** that power data workflows and am currently diving deeper into **data engineering**.
 I plan to post more projects as I continue learning and building my skills. 🚀